Skip to content

 Get all local variables for a function.

-Args: func: The function instance.
+The function instance.

-Returns: List of local variables including arguments and local vars.
+List of local variables including arguments and local vars.

-Raises: RuntimeError: If decompilation fails for the function.
+If decompilation fails for the function.

 get_microcode

-Retrieves the microcode of the given function.
+Generates microcode for the given function.

-Raises: RuntimeError: If microcode generation fails for the function.
+If microcode generation fails for the function.

 get_name